IV Therapy

 Home IV therapy should be seen as supportive care, not a replacement for proper medical evaluation when needed.

 IV therapy is not just about inserting a drip.
-A qualified doctor is important to:
+Qualified medical personnel are important to:

 • Assess your condition